COVID-19 Athletic Health and Safety Plan

 This plan was prepared to adhere to the guidelines set forth by the Commonwealth of Pennsylvania for the safe return to interscholastic athletics at all academic levels during the COVID-19 pandemic.
 It was developed considering resources and procedures provided by the Pennsylvania Department of Health, the Pennsylvania Department of Education, the National Federation of State High School Associations (NFHS), the Centers for Disease Control and Prevention (CDC), the Pennsylvania Interscholastic Athletic Association (PIAA), and the Bucks County Department of Health.
 (Other resources noted in the plan document.)

 This document is intended to provide guidance for members of the Central Bucks School District Athletic Department during the COVID-19 Pandemic.
-This guidance (as well as dates and other recommendations contained herein) is preliminary and will be updated as more public health data and other information is made available by state and local officials, in addition to any guidance from NFHS or the PIAA.
+This guidance (as well as dates and other recommendations contained herein) may be updated as more public health data and other information is made available by state and local officials, in addition to any guidance from NFHS or the PIAA.
 This document addresses the procedures athletic programs and teams must follow to limit the spread of COVID-19 to the extent they are permitted to conduct in-person operations.
 Any update to this document will be provided as approved by Central Bucks School District administration.

 Athletics that fall within the plan's guidelines are designated according to the criteria established by the National Federation of State High School Associations, as follows: